Nigeria suspends anti-graft central bank governor

 Deputy Governor Sarah Alade was appointed acting governor, presidential spokesman Reuben Abati said on Thursday.

-“Lamido Sanusi’s tenure has been characterized by various acts of financial recklessness ... inconsistent with the administration’s vision of a Central Bank propelled by the core values of focused economic management,” Abati said.
+“Lamido Sanusi’s tenure has been characterized by various acts of financial recklessness ... inconsistent with the administration’s vision of a Central Bank propelled by the core values of focused economic management,” Abati said, without providing details of the acts.

-He later said Sanusi had failed to comply with procurement procedures in managing the central bank’s budget and had unlawfully spent money on projects outside his mandate.

-Sanusi told broadcaster CNBCA he was proud of what he had done and hoped the economy would not be hurt by his suspension.
+Sanusi told broadcaster CNBCA that he was proud of what he had done, and he hoped the economy would not be hurt by his suspension.

 Asked whether it was politically motivated, he said: “It’s not for me to comment.
 I think the answer to that is obvious.”